 After filling out your application, you will need to forward the Google Forms confirmation email to your advisor, department head, and college dean.
 They can click “Edit Response” in the top-left corner of the forwarded email to provide their funding information and electronic signatures.
 At any time, you can also click “Edit Response” to see if they have provided their funding information and electronic signatures.
 Please provide sufficient time for your advisor, department head, and college dean to review your application before the deadline.
 Your application is NOT considered complete if you have not obtained all electronic signatures before the deadline.

 The signatures page is posted on the main information page of the GSS Travel Awards website.
 This signatures page will include spaces for FOUR signatures (the applicant, advisor, department head, and college dean), and any funding amounts coming from your advisor, department, or college.

 You should submit it early!
 It is the student’s responsibility that their application gets submitted on time, with all necessary signatures, and to the right office.
-There is no problem with you submitting your online application and signatures page days, weeks, or even a month or more ahead of the final deadline.
+There is no problem with you submitting your online application and electronic page days, weeks, or even a month or more ahead of the final deadline.

 GSS Travel Awards are determined by the GSS Travel Awards Committee, a Committee consisting of GSS Senators (graduate and professional students) from departments and colleges across campus.
 All senators are volunteering their time by being on this committee.
 The committee is led by the GSS Travel Awards Committee Chairperson (reachable at email@example.com).
 It is required to be a GSS Senator in order to be on the GSS Travel Awards Committee, but if you are interested in helping with GSS (via travel awards or otherwise), we’d love to have you!
 Just email firstname.lastname@example.org.